matthewlai/JLCKicadTools/README.md

     * ~~Make sure there are no non-ASCII characters in any of the fields.
 See:~~ https://github.com/matthewlai/JLCKicadTools/issues/45

-    * Please update to lastest version.
+    * Please update to latest version.